dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 #version 330 core

 layout (location = 0) in vec3 aPosition;
-// Add an new input attribute for the texture coordinates layout (location = 1) in vec2 aTextureCoord;
+// Add a new input attribute for the texture coordinates layout (location = 1) in vec2 aTextureCoord;

 // Add an output variable to pass the texture coordinate to the fragment shader
-// This line stores the data that we want to be received by the fragment out vec2 frag_texCoords;
+// This variable stores the data that we want to be received by the fragment out vec2 frag_texCoords;

 void main()